 In order to realize stronger economic growth while maintaining peace and security, Burundi’s institutions for land administration, adjudication and dispute settlement, and the continued development of a new legal framework governing property rights will need substantial financial support as well as technical assistance.
 As a matter of priority, support might be targeted at:

-- Development and adoption of a legal framework governing land.
 Burundi is at a critical juncture regarding land access and tenure security.
 Reinvigoration of the Government’s effort to draft and pass a land code is a priority, followed by a long-term institutional and financial commitment from the international donor community.
 Once a land code passes, the GOB will need technical and financial assistance in drafting complementary legislation and implementing decrees, conducting a country-wide public information and awareness campaign to the population and civil society, training government administrative and judicial personnel on the law, and resolving land disputes that pre- date the code and/or those that arise due to new code provisions.
 The GOB will also need technical and financial assistance to build the capacity of new or newly reconfigured institutions charged with implementing different aspects of the law, particularly those related to land administration.

-- Institutions that can help to resolve land-based disputes in the short term.
 The work of the National Commission for Land and Other Property (CNTB) has already demonstrated some results but much remains to be done.
 Some have suggested that the traditional Bashingantahe’s capacities should be strengthened to permit disputes to be settled at the local level.
 In addition to providing financial support for the work of these organizations, donors could provide expanded training on conflict-resolution methods as well as helping them to ensure that the basic constitutional principles of equality and fairness are reflected in decision-making.

-- Institutions that are committed to improving women’s rights, especially with regard to access to and inheritance of land.
 This is especially important for women being repatriated from camps of displaced persons and a relatively large population of widowed women, but is also important for ensuring that the principles of the Burundian constitution regarding individuals’ property rights are translated into reality.
 Donors have already begun to work with civil society organizations and have supported pilot efforts to reintegrate women into rural lives.
 Sustained support for expanded efforts is needed to have a greater impact.

-- Institutions that govern water resources, both to provide potable water services and to manage rainfall and surface water for expanded and more sustainable agricultural production.
 There is growing evidence of excessive erosion in denuded watersheds, increased use of wetlands for production, and awareness that drought can threaten overall productivity.
 If Burundi’s nickel resources are exploited in the coming decade, these mining operations are also likely to have an impact on water use and quality.
 Donor support for assessing and reforming the existing institutional and legal frameworks governing water could held to ensure a more equitable and sustainable situation going forward.
 This initiative could also link with a forestry initiative, as protection of upper watersheds through afforestation is likely to be an important approach to better water management.

 Since Burundi’s independence in 1962, ethnically based political parties have vied for control of the country, resulting in decades of violent conflict.
 Families have been forced to flee successive waves of conflict, and tens of thousands have been internally displaced or temporarily resettled in neighboring countries.
 Lands left by refugees and displaced persons have since been occupied by other families.
 As a result, rights for returnees are uncertain, and disputes are common.
 Continued risk of violent conflict in rural areas impedes development and hinders a reduction of government spending on security measures, to the detriment of pro-poor programs.